nelci592/reporting-docs/designing-reports/report-book/overview.md

 >note Note that  __Instance__  and  __XML__  Report Sources cannot be used with the ReportBook.

-The  [Report Book online demo](https://demos.telerik.com/reporting/report-book)  is available also in the local Examples installed by default under *...Progress\Reporting* .
+The  [Report Book online demo](https://demos.telerik.com/reporting/report-book)  is available also in the local Examples installed by default under *...Progress\Telerik Reporting R3 2021\Examples* .
 An example how to create a ReportBook instance at run-time can be found in [How to: Create a Report Book at run-time]({%slug telerikreporting/designing-reports/report-book/how-to-create-a-report-book-at-run-time%}).